Have you ever tried using meditation for studying?

 Nine Round Breathing: You may have heard of Alternative Nostril Breathing.
 This is similar to that.
 It only take around five minutes and will help you to focus on your studies.
 Best of all, you can use this guide to Nine Round Breathing by the Dalai Lama himself.

-So you now know how to focus on studies by using meditation.
+You now know how to focus on studies by using meditation.
 And with this you will hopefully get the grades you need.

 Now let me ask you a favor.
 I love to hear about how my zen-sational readers get on with my techniques.
 So if you could please leave a comment I would appreciate it.
 Thanks.